oneki/oneki.github.io/docs/overview/getting-started/006_data.md

 - **useGet** performs an AJAX GET request.
 It returns a loading flag and the result.
 Each time the URL is updated, the request is performed.
 - **usePost** returns a submitting flag and a "submit" function.
 The component can use it to send an AJAX POST request
 - **useDelete** returns a "delete" function.
 The component can use it to send an AJAX DELETE request
+- **useCache** performs an AJAX GET request and caches the response in the global state.
+The AJAX Request is sent only if the cache doesn't exist or is expired.
 :::

 ## Saving the cart on the server